Exploring Urban Landscapes Weekend IntensiveRichard Glover

-This course introduces students to photographic possibilities within the urban environment.
-Through an analysis of his work and others, experienced urban landscape photographer and tutor, Richard Glover will lead you through fundamental considerations of the genre, including technique, context, site, light, methodology and conceptual development.
+This weekend workshop introduces students to the photographic possibilities within the urban environment through the exploration of architecture and constructed public space.
+Experienced urban landscape photographer and tutor Richard Glover will outline the fundamental considerations of the genre, including; technique, context, site, light, methodology and conceptual development.

 - No previous experience is required